 Medieval Romance in an Irish Castle

 Everybody knows the scene at the prow of the Titanic, the iconic view of Leo showing Kate how to fly.
 Though the doomed ship was built and last seen in Ireland (Belfast and Cobh respectively), a re-enactment of that scene might not be so easy, especially with modern safety regulations on passenger ships.
 But an alternative would be to walk out onto Titanic's prow and having a Kate moment - at Titanic Belfast.
-The outline of the sister ships Titanic and Olympic are part of the exhibition, and people have been see re-enacting THAT scene there.
-Taking along a CD player loaded with Celine Dion is strictly optional!Continue to 5 of 8 below.
+The outline of the sister ships Titanic and Olympic are part of the exhibition, and people have been seen re-enacting THAT scene there.
+Taking along a playlist loaded with Celine Dion is strictly optional!

 Follow Finn's Infatuated Footsteps on the Giant's Causeway